 Stretching along the desert coast of Angola and Namibia, several national parks, reserves, conservancies and tourism concession areas on both sides of the border form the Iona-Skeleton Coast Transfrontier Conservation Area, encompassing a total area of 47,698 km2.
 In Angola the Iona National Park is found in the Namibe Province of Angola, 200km from the city of Namibe.
 It is Angola’s oldest and largest National Park (NP), covering 15,150 km2.
 The Namibie Partial Reserve, covering 4,450 km2, lies to the north of Iona National Park separated by a narrow strip of occupied land along the Curoca River.
 In Namibia, the Skeleton Coast National Park is located in the north-western part of the country and extends from the mouth of the Ugab River to the Kunene River covering a total area of 16,845 km2.
 Skeleton NP is approximately 500 km long and 30-40 km wide while the marine component of the park is only 1 km wide.
 Namibia’s Skeleton Coast National Park adjoins Angola’s Iona NP at the Kunene River.
 To the east of Skeleton Coast NP are a number of conservancies and tourism concessions.

 Negotiation processes towards formal establishment of the TFCA started in August 2003 by signing of the MOU.
-Recently TFCA developments received a new boots by endorsement of the draft Treaty by the Governments of Angola and Namibia.
-The Presidents of both countries plan to sign the Treaty by November 2016.
+Recently the TFCA developments received a new boots when on 3 May 2018 the Angolan and Namibian Ministers for Environment and Tourism signed a Memorandum of Agreement (equivalent of a Treaty) for Iona-Skeleton TFCA during the Head of State Visit in Windhoek, Namibia.

 This TFCA has much to contribute in terms of conservation, especially as regards migration of species across the region, the improved protection of the Kunene River and ecosystem, and shielding of the Welwitschia mirabillis plants.
 Iona NP and the Skeleton Coast NP both occur in a desert biome that includes the Namib Desert.
 Annual average precipitation is approximately 18mm.